Learn how to survive — and thrive — during a panel interview with these tips.

 This research will help you accomplish two important goals.
 First, learning more about your interviewers and putting a face with the name will help to ease your interview anxiety.
 Second, once you have an idea of what each interviewer cares about when filling this position, it will be much easier to tailor your answers to their questions.

 Bonus panel interview tip: Treat everyone in the panel interview the same.
-Address each person's question in the same manner, regardless of their title.
+Address each person's question in the same manner, regardless of their background or title.

 Prepare questions for the panel interview